WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

--   _mockCheck_ `function`: function that returns true if the request should be mocked.
+-   _mockCheck_ `Function`: function that returns true if the request should be mocked.
 -   _mock_ `Object`: A mock object to wrap in a JSON response, if the request should be mocked.
--   _responseObjectTransform_ `(function|undefined)`: An optional function that transforms the response's object before the response is used.
+-   _responseObjectTransform_ `(Function|undefined)`: An optional function that transforms the response's object before the response is used.

 _Returns_